DarlingtonAlban/Darlington_Portfolio/README.md

 ### Exploratory Data Analysis

-- What is the overall sales trend
+- What is the overall sales trend?
-- What region made the most sales
+- What region made the most sales?
-- Who is the best performing sales rep
+- Who is the best performing sales rep?
-- Which product are the  top sellers
+- Which product are the  top sellers?
-- What are the peak sales period
+- What are the peak sales period?
-- Which companies are the top seller
+- Which companies are the top seller?

 ### Findings